amanbolat/go-guidelines/README.md

 ### Avoid Functional Options

-Default to simple `Config` struct that will be used as one of the parameters in your constructor.
+Default to using a simple Config struct as one of the parameters in your constructor.

 ```go
 package server